pagopa/pagopa-ecommerce-cdc-service/README.md

 ### eCommerce Commons Library

 The service uses the `ecommerce-commons` library which is now distributed via GitHub Packages.
-The library version is configured in `build.gradle.kts`:
+The library version is configured in `build.gradle.kts`.

 This two properties maps `ecommerce-commons` version and git ref: